Landing page best practices continue to change with lead behavior.

 It’s hard to ignore the effectiveness of video in creating a landing page that converts.

 Unbounce tells us that video on landing pages can increase conversions by 80%.
 That is because your visitors are likely to spend more time on your page than if you didn’t have a video.

 All elements on your landing page are crucial – the text, the colors, the imagery, the buttons.
 And you can A/B split test all these items to find what resonates best with your audience.

 But a compelling video will trump all those elements since it will build trust with your audience and keep them engaged for longer.

-Video does take more time to develop compared to sales copy, and it isn’t the easiest content type to produce, but it will increase the performance of your landing pages significantly.
+Video does take more time to develop compared to sales copy, and it isn’t the easiest content type to produce, but it will increase the performance of your pages significantly.

 A high-converting landing page allows you to put lead generation on autopilot.
-So, the effort you put into developing your landing pages is worth every penny.
+So, the effort you put into developing your pages is worth every penny.

 Driving traffic to them is another matter entirely, and many companies depend on advertising to get people to their site.
 Again, if you know your audience well, then crafting an effective ad shouldn’t be too much of a stretch.
 Just don’t expect to see outstanding results out of the gate, as ads typically require some optimization.